amatranga/OnboardingForm/readme.md

 # EKA TECHNICAL CHALLENGE - 2

+## Starting

+Ensure that Postgres is running.

+Rename .env.example to .env and add in your local variables

+run npm build

+run npm start

+The application will run at localhost:3000 by default.

 ## INTRODUCTION
 For this technical challenge, we would like you to provide an interface for a user to input information.
 This workflow is commonly referred to as an onboarding process, and involves the user inputting their information into a series of forms.